 Essential Maui Travel Tips

+Need to book a car for your road trip adventure?
 We use Discover Car Hire for comparing car prices to find the best deal.
-They search both local & international rental companies.
+They search both local & international rental companies

 - Restaurants: 15-20%.
 Check to see if “gratuity” is included for large parties

-- Housekeeping: $1 US per bed, per night
+- Housekeeping: $1 USD per bed, per night

-- Doorman: $1 US for calling a taxi
+- Doorman: $1 USD for calling a taxi

 - Room Service: 10-15% of the total bill